 Determining the category score.
 Different endpoints associated with the substance are combined to determine an overall category score for either “health” or “environment.”
-EWG assigns a category score to a substance based on the number of health or environmental endpoints (and their associated hazard or safety).
+EWG assigns a category score to a substance based on the number of health or environmental endpoints (and their associated hazard).
 For example, a substance that shows very weak evidence of hazard to human health would receive a fair health category score, while a substance that is a probable carcinogen, a known endocrine disruptor and causes asthma would receive a bad health category score value.

 The “health” or “environment” category scores are also calculated using Method 2: Weight of evidence score, where all of the endpoints for that category are combined to yield an overall category score.

 Step 6: Combining “health” and “environment” category scores to determine a substance or substance group hazard score

 After the health and environment category scores are calculated, they are combined to generate an ingredient’s hazard score.